 In 2017, the Trust partnered with Intiman Theatre, Sawhorse Revolution and Franklin High School to mount an after school program in technical theater at Franklin High School.
 (You can read more about this program here: http://www.cityartsonline.com/articles/technical-theatre-training-begins-franklin-high-school

 In 2018, the Starfish Project landed in Rainier Beach High School, partnering with Donte Felder of the Orca School to teach the craft of onstage and offstage storytelling while centering the voices of the community.
+In 2019, the City of Seattle Department of Neighborhoods extended a grant to the Project which allowed it to expand its scope to include Franklin, Rainier Beach and Sealth high schools and enabled the Project to served over 80 students.

 What sets us apart from any other program is that we are teaching youth about how to make theatre from a 360 degree perspective: promoting job readiness, critical thinking, and self empowerment every step of the way.
 Our youth are future leaders who will be able to diversify Seattle’s theatre sector onstage and off for years to come.